 GBT has a pipeline of research programs addressing additional important blood disorders.
 The company is currently identifying small molecule leads for an orally administered prophylactic therapy for HAE.
 Additionally, GBT scientists are developing novel hemoglobin modifiers for pulmonary disorders in which increased oxygen delivery is needed (e.g. acute respiratory distress syndrome).

-GBT’s R&D programs are discovered internally based on combining our extensive expertise and capabilities in blood biology, medical chemistry and structural biology.
+GBT’s R&D programs are discovered internally based on combining our extensive expertise and capabilities in blood biology, medicinal chemistry and structural biology.

 GBT was launched in 2012 with funding from leading healthcare investor Third Rock Ventures.
 In December 2014, the company completed a $48 million Series B financing including investments from Wellington Management Company LLP, RA Capital, Deerfield Management, Sabby Capital, Perceptive Life Sciences, an affiliate of Cowen Group and one undisclosed blue chip public investment fund.